Shock therapy (economics): Background

 Germany ended the European Theatre of World War II with its unconditional surrender on the 8 May 1945.
-It faced war damage to its economy and the problems of mass migration due to the expulsion of ethnic Germans from areas east of the Oder-Neisse Line.
 April 1945 to July 1947 saw the Allied occupation of Germany implement Joint Chiefs of Staff directive 1067 (JCS 1067).
 This directive aimed to transfer Germany's economy from one centered on heavy industry to a pastoral one to prevent Germany from having the capacity for war.
 Civilian industries that might have military potential, which in the modern era of "total war" included virtually all, were severely restricted.
 The restriction of the latter was set to Germany's approved peacetime needs, which were set on the average European standard.
 To achieve this, each type of industry was subsequently reviewed to see how many factories Germany required under these minimum level of industry requirements.
-In May 1946, the first plan stated that German heavy industry must be lowered to 50% of its 1938 levels by the destruction of 1,500 listed manufacturing plants.
-Restrictions on steel followed.

 It soon became obvious that this policy was not sustainable.
-Germany could not grow enough food for itself and malnutrition was becoming increasingly common.
+Germany could not grow enough food for itself, and malnutrition was becoming increasingly common.
 The European post-war economic recovery did not materialise and it became increasingly obvious that the European economy had depended on German industry.
 In July 1947, President Harry S. Truman rescinded on "national security grounds" the punitive JCS 1067, which had directed the U.S. forces of occupation in Germany to "take no steps looking toward the economic rehabilitation of Germany."
 It was replaced by JCS 1779, which instead stressed that "[a]n orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."

 By 1948, Germany suffered from rampant hyperinflation.
 The currency of the time (the Reichsmark) had no public confidence, and thanks to that and price controls, black market trading boomed and bartering proliferated.
 Banks were over their heads in debt and surplus currency abounded.
 Thanks to the introduction of JCS 1779 and the first Allied attempts to set up German governance, something could be done about this.
 Ludwig Erhard, an economist, who had spent much time working on the problem of post war recovery, had worked his way up the administration created by the occupying American forces until he became the Director of Economics in the Bizonal Economic Council in the joint British and American occupied zones (which later, with the addition of the French occupied territory, became the basis for West Germany).
-He was placed in charge of currency reform and became a central figure in events that were to follow.